 In This Section

-All submissions will be reviewed by representatives from AIM, APDIM, ASP, and CDIM.
+All submissions will be reviewed by representatives from APDIM.
 The committee will rate submissions on a scale of one to seven (seven being the highest rating).
-Programmatic innovations poster abstracts will be rated on potential interest to AAIM members, practicality of implementation, likelihood of sustainability, and the effect on the submitters’ programs.
+Programmatic innovations poster abstracts will be rated on potential interest to APDIM members, practicality of implementation, likelihood of sustainability, and the effect on the submitters’ programs.
 Research poster abstracts will be rated on the research study design, generalizability to other internal medicine programs, and how novel the findings are.

 Poster abstracts that present clinical studies or clinical research out of the context of resident education or programmatic innovation will not be reviewed.
 Also, poster abstracts without any results or pending data are often not accepted for poster presentation.